KnoxDevs/knoxdevs.github.io/README.md

 ### _data folder

-This folder contains all of the data (stored in `.yml` files) associated with bloggers, groups, organizers, and much more.
-There is a README file there to explain more.
+This folder contains all of the clusters (stored in `.yml` files) associated with bloggers, groups, organizers, and much more.
+This folder is actually a subtree from a separate repository.
+If you want to make a change to one of the cluster subsets, please do so at the [KnoxDevs Directory](https://github.com/KnoxDevs/directory) repository.

 ### _layouts folder